 Welcome to the Botany Department!

 Welcome to the Botany Department at Oklahoma State University.
 We are a dynamic group devoted to understanding plant biology, from molecules to ecosystems.
 Our faculty have comprehensive research programs, and regularly publish in top tier journals.
 We are committed to excellence in teaching, and we provide opportunities for research experiences for our undergraduates.
-The Graduate Program includes master’s and doctoral degrees.
-Explore why OSU is the place to study plants!
+The Graduate Program includes an M.S. in Botany and Ph.D. in Plant Sciences.

 Justin Dee was awarded a $500 Huyck Grant for summer 2013.
-Justin is a PhD student with Dr. Palmer and will be travelling to Rensselaerville, NY to work with Dr. Susan Beatty to collect some perennial understory plants.
+Justin is a PhD student with Dr. Palmer and travelled to Rensselaerville, NY to work with Dr. Susan Beatty to collect perennial understory plants.

 Botany Professor Bill Henley's recent multiple-authored article concerning environmental risk assessment of genetically modified algae: http://www.sciencedirect.com/science/article/pii/S2211926412000549 was highlighted by the journal editors: http://www.sciencedirect.com/science/article/pii/S2211926413000076#